FULL LIST OF APPLESOX ALUMS TO APPEAR IN AN MLB GAME. YEARS LISTED ARE THE YEAR(S) WITH APPLESOX, FOLLOWED BY THE YEAR MAKING MLB DEBUT.

 Just three days into the start of the 2020 season, 2012 alum Taylor Jones and 2014 alum Brandon Bailey both made their MLB debuts for the Houston Astros.
 2012 alum James Kaprielian (Aug.
 16) and 2014 alum Drew Rasmussen (Aug.
 19) both debuted in the same week to make 2020 the season with the most AppleSox alum MLB debuts.
 That season tied 2014 for the year with the most AppleSox alum major-league debuts.

-This season the AppleSox have already sent two former players to the big leagues as Casey Legumina made his MLB debut on April 15 with the Cincinnati Reds and Alek Jacob appeared in his first big-league game on July 15 for the San Diego Padres.
+In 2023 the AppleSox sent two former players to the big leagues as Casey Legumina made his MLB debut on April 15 with the Cincinnati Reds and Alek Jacob appeared in his first big-league game on July 15 for the San Diego Padres.
 Legumina became the third member of the 2016 AppleSox to appear in a major-league game, joining Michael Toglia of the Colorado Rockies and Ryan Kreidler of the Detroit Tigers.

 Two AppleSox players have won World Series rings in their pro careers.
 First, Clayton Mortensen won one as a member of the 2013 Boston Red Sox and then Hammel won one with the 2016 Chicago Cubs.